troscianko/BehaveAI/README.md

 _Screenshot of the annotation GUI.
 The main window is showing the current motion frame (and can switch to static).
 The right-hand bar shows a zoom view of the current cursor position in static (top right) and motion streams (middle right), and also shows a looping animation of the video covering the same time-frame as the user-selected motion settings (bottom right).
 The bar at the bottom of the screen highlights the available primary (upper case) and secondary (lower case) classes, together with their associated keys.
 The trackbar at the bottom of the screen allows seeking through the video_

-Run the BehaveAI_annotation.py script and select a video (to run a python script, either call the file from a command line, or use an IDE such as Anaconda or Geany).
+Click _Annotate_ in the laucher or run the BehaveAI_annotation.py script and select a video.
 You can track through and draw boxes over the things you want to classify.
 Note all the keyboard shortcuts.
 It has undo functions, grey-out functions, track single or 10-frame jumps etc... plus all the primary and secondary classes.
-With each frame, make sure you select (or grey out) all objects listed as a class.
+With each frame, make sure you select (or grey out) all objects listed as a class (otherwise you'll confuse  it).
 Press 'enter' to save the frame and move on.

 Move through your videos, avoiding annotating the same thing over and over again (to avoid over-fitting, focus on variation).
 Remember that each frame you add to the annotation dataset (by pressing 'enter') must have **everything** annotated that should be classified. e.g. missing something out will confuse the training.
 You'll likely encounter cases where you're not sure how to classify something.
 These borderline cases can be important to help training the model, but if you don't want to add it, draw a grey box over the confusing element (e.g. the target is occluded so you can't tell what it's doing).
 Try to get the annotation selection box neatly to the edges of the target.
 Remember that the size and shape of the box might need to vary between motion and static modes (e.g. a flying fly takes up a large box in motion mode compared to static due to its rainbow motion tail).